 Technically-talented managers can become perplexed by people issues, stymied by office politics and mystified by seemingly illogical decisions made by “management”.
 You don’t have to be perplexed, stymied or mystified if you have all the information you need.

-Here are 10 thinks that every technical person should know when they become a manager and leader.
+Here are 10 things that every technical person should know when they become a manager and leader.

 - Know your staff

 - Know the factors other than the data that are influencing organizational trajectory

 - Know the person who can get things done in the office